HolgerJanz/FastAssembler/README.md

 ## Version 1.8

-- fixed parameter parsing issue that prevents FA working with SpartaDOS 4.47 to 4.49d
+- fixed parameter parsing issue that prevents Fast Assembler working with SpartaDOS 4.47 to 4.49d

 - fixed issue with percentage display for pass progress